informalsystems/hermes/docs/spec/relayer/Data-Requirements.md

 3. Query for the success/error status of a transaction immediately after it was broadcast.
       - Used rarely: at bootstrap (to register counterparty payee address for fees) or when transactions need to be sent sequentially (eg workaround for priority mempool or corner cases to avoid sequence mismatch).
       - Pattern: `tx.hash == XYZ`
-4. Query to obtain packet events, needed to find pending packets & build & relay them.
+4. Query to obtain packet events that occurred at or before a specified height.
+Required because application state does not store the full packet data which is needed to build and relay the packet messages.
       - Pattern: `send_packet.packet_src_channel == X && send_packet.packet_src_port == X && send_packet.packet_dst_channel == X && send_packet.packet_dst_port == X && send_packet.packet_sequence == X`.
 Also for `write_acknowledgement` packet events.
       - Used relatively often, on start and then for every `z` blocks, where `clear_interval = z` (default `z = 100`).